"High-Capacity" Magazine Confiscations To Begin!!

 Frequently Asked Questions

-Effective November 16th, Delaware prohibits "high-capacity" magazines, defined as those holding over 17 rounds.
-Residents must modify, remove from the state, destroy, or surrender them to police for compensation.
+Delaware's new law, effective November 16th, bans "high-capacity" magazines, defined as those holding over 17 rounds.
+Residents have options to modify, remove from the state, destroy, or surrender these magazines for compensation.

 What compensation is offered for surrendered magazines in Delaware?

-Delaware offers $15 for 18-30 round magazines, $25 for 31+ round magazines, and $80 for drum magazines.
-Proof of Delaware residency is required.
+Delaware offers compensation for surrendered "high-capacity" magazines: $15 for 18-30 round magazines, $25 for 31+ round magazines, and $80 for drum magazines.
+A valid Delaware ID or driver's license is required.

-Yes, individuals holding a valid Delaware concealed carry permit are exempt from the "high-capacity" magazine ban.
+Individuals holding a valid concealed carry permit in Delaware are exempt from the new "high-capacity" magazine ban.
+The law primarily targets standard capacity magazines over 17 rounds.

-Is there a lawsuit against Delaware's magazine ban?
+Is there a legal challenge against Delaware's magazine ban?

-Yes, the Delaware State Sportsmen's Association and the NRA have filed a lawsuit challenging the "high-capacity" magazine ban.
+Yes, the Delaware State Sportsmen's Association and the NRA have filed a lawsuit challenging the new "high-capacity" magazine ban, arguing it infringes on Second Amendment rights.

 More 2nd Amendment & Law Videos You Might Like